earthcubeprojects-chords/chords-docs/_pages/whatis.md

 CHORDS is being developed for the National Science Foundation’s EarthCube program under grants 1639750, 1639720, 1639640, 1639570 and 1639554.

-Git commit id for this documentation: {{ site.github.build_revision }} <!--need to only print first 7 chars.
+Git commit id for this documentation: {{ site.github.build_revision| truncate: 7, "" }} <!--need to only print first 7 chars.
 WEEEE extra credit -->